hrishikesh-srihari/hrishikesh-srihari/README.md

 ### Hey, I'm Rishi! 👋

-I'm currently a sophomore in high school interested in front-end development and algorithms.
+I'm currently a junior in high school interested in front-end development and algorithms.
 I love creating unique and interesting projects in my free time, and wish to major in computer science after high school.

 ## ✅  Goals